 How to Stop Companies from Marketing Sugary Drinks to Kids

-Today, kids are taking in too much sugar.
+Today, kids are taking in too much sugar and are influenced by company marketing.
 Here are some changes that we need to see and steps parents can take to make a difference in their kids’ health by lowering sugar consumption.

 Further efforts are needed to improve the beverage marketing environment to support, rather than harm, young people’s health.
 Here are three key areas that can make a difference.